-Inceptia, a division of National Student Loan Program (NSLP), is a nonprofit organization providing premier expertise in higher education access, financial education, student loan repayment, analytics, default prevention, and verification.
-Our mission is to support schools as they arm students with the knowledge needed to become financially responsible citizens.
-Since 1986, we have helped more than two million students achieve their higher education dreams at 5,500 schools nationwide.
-Annually, Inceptia helps more than 180,000 students borrow wisely, resolve their delinquency issues and successfully repay their student loan obligations.
-Inceptia educates students on how to pay for college, guides borrowers through loan repayment counseling, and provides default prevention strategies and services to schools.
-More information at Inceptia.org.
+Inceptia, a division of National Student Loan Program (NSLP), is a nonprofit organization committed to offering effective and uncomplicated solutions in financial aid management, default prevention, and financial education.
+Our mission is to support schools as they launch brilliant futures for students, armed with the knowledge to become financially responsible citizens.
+Since 1986, we have helped more than two million students at 5,500 schools reach their higher education dreams.
+Each year, we help more than 278,000 students learn how to pay for college, borrow wisely, resolve their delinquency issues, and repay their student loan obligations.
+Our solutions are designed to support student success by helping financial aid administrators maximize resources, so they can spend more time focusing on students.
+Learn more at Inceptia.org.